lioncash/3dscputests/README.md

 # 3DS CPU Tests

-An application I use to verify hardware behavior in citra.
+An application I use to verify CPU behavior in citra.
 This mostly cobbles Valgrind's hardware tests into a 3DS application that can be run through Homebrew Browser.

 #### How To Build It